Tongcheng/4741_TrendTrade/final_report.md

 ### Alpha:

-The word Alpha in the title of step has its root in CAPM (Capital Asset Pricing Model), defined as the excess return over benchmark, and Alpha is uncorrelated with market risk.
+The word Alpha in the title of step has its root in CAPM (Capital Asset Pricing Model), defined as the excess return over benchmark, and Alpha is the return uncorrelated with market risk.
 Intuitively, it means how well the fund/strategy is performing.

 In a broader context, Alpha means the captured signal that could systematically generate profit for the strategy.
 And this is the meaning here for Alpha Generation.